Sotonye0808/barChart/README.md

 ## How to Use

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine or open the link provided below.
 2. Open the `index.html` file in a web browser to view the GDP bar chart.
 3. Hover over each bar to see details about GDP for specific time periods.